saifuzzafar/flutter_template_v1/README.md

 By leveraging the mono repo architecture, developers can efficiently manage dependencies, share code between projects, and ensure consistency across different applications developed within the same repository.

 ### Layers

 The architecture is separated into the following layers

-The architecture is separated into the following layers